uw-windc/GDX_to_Julia/README.md

+# GDX to Julia

+This example demonstrates how to extract data from a GDX file using the `gamsapi` package in Python and then load that data into Julia for further analysis.
+The process involves two main steps: extracting the data from the GDX file and then loading it into Julia.

 ## Python Side

 Create virtual environment with conda.
-I believe Conda is required to install the `gamsapi` package.
+I believe Conda is required to use the `gamsapi` package.
+The `gamsapi` package requires an installation of GAMS, download a [trial version of GAMS](https://www.gams.com/download/) if you do not have it installed.

 ```bash
 conda create -n gdx_to_julia python=3.13